Financial Planning: The Ultimate Guide

 Some financial planners may offer to give you advice for free or for a very low fee, but be aware that they’re only doing this because they are able to receive commissions from companies that they steer you towards.
 If an advisor offers you “free” advice to put your money in a specific savings product, chances are that person is going to be paid by the company that sells that product.

-The firm where you invest your retirement savings or other funds may have advisors who will give you advice as part of their service to you, especially if you’re investing for retirement through an employer program.
+The firm where you invest your retirement savings or other funds may have advisors who will give you advice as part of their service to you, especially if you’re investing in a retirement plan through an employer program.
 Check with the company in question regarding the advising services they offer and if you have to pay anything extra to access them.

 Some automated investing services offer you the services of a human financial planner, so you can get free advice as you pursue your automated investment strategies.
 These aren’t technically free since you’ll be paying fees on the money you invest with the service, but the advice doesn’t cost extra.
 Going this route can be a good way to get real, thoughtful advice and also manage your investments for a single, reasonable rate.